Siddant/project-02/README.md

 Using the MovieGlu API was a bit of a challenge as well, when testing the API in Insomnia I was able to get the data from the API.
 But incorporating the API to the application proved to bit of a challenged as it gave an error stating ```No 'Access-Control-Allow-Origin'``` trying to solve this issue was time consuming.
 After searching the internet I able to solve it using ```https://cors-anywhere.herokuapp.com```.

 ## Wins
-For me the biggest win was being able to combine two different types of API to create a feature that allows you to locate cinema using your location.
+For me the biggest win was being able to combine two different types of API to create a feature that allows users to locate cinema using their location.
 I wasn't really familiarly with React, therefore using it to create this application was a huge win.
 Also we did use some new concept such as state, destructing object, HTTP request Methods, classical component and functional component.
 By doing this project I am more comfortable with using these technologies for future projects.

 ## Future Features
 There some extra feature I want to implement in the future: